CYBAVO/sofa_mock_server/README.md

 <a name="withdraw"></a>
 ## Withdraw

 Withdraw assets from withdraw wallet.
+You have to provide a unique **order_id** for each request, we will send the callback with the unique **order_id** when the withdraw is success (from in pool to in chain).

 **POST** /v1/sofa/wallets/`WALLET_ID`/sender/transactions